hms-dbmi/sexDifferenceInASD/README.md

 The jupyter notebook 5.PubMedCheckForPhecode comprises the R and SQL code to map the PheCodes to MESH terms, generate the UMLS queries and the subsequent PubMed queries to extract the number of previous publications in the field.

-The jupyter notebook BCHreplicationCode comprises the R coded used to validate the results in BCH database.
+The jupyter notebook 6.ReplicationOfTheAnalysisInEHRdataset_dataSelectionAndComorbidityAnalysis comprises the R coded used to validate the results in BCH database.

 ## Publication
 This code supports the analysis presented in: "Sex differences in Autism Spectrum Disorder, a Comorbidity Pattern Analysis in National Scale Data" (publication to come).